billkremer/shortur-l/readme.md

 	e.
 Consider having URLs have similar padding to Sign Out on /home relative to box below.

 	f.
 Consider a error on the url page or redirect to /

 	g.
 Consider styling the URLs to look like URLs (blue and underlined) so user isn't confused

+	h.
+Add a page refresh on a shorturl click to update the hitcount.
+User shouldn't notice since the new tab/window will be opening with the content.

+	i.
+Consider starting at / === /login instead of /register